aphel-bilisim-hizmetleri/pg-bluebird/README.md

 <img align="right" width="148" height="148" src="http://1.bp.blogspot.com/-I0ScUCTSpVs/U15gK6M86uI/AAAAAAAAVCI/i9XUxIyMt38/s1600/pg-bluebird.png">

 pg-bluebird module is designed to bring Promises/A+ ability to well known pg module.
-You can use it just like standard pg module with promise support.
+You can use it just like standard pg module with promise support instead of async callback functions.

-Please see example below.
+Please see the example below.

 ## Example